garantor/FoodVendor/readme.md

 - Customer should be able to cancel order.
 - Payment for food purchased or pre-ordered (No payment integration required.
 A flip of payment status is sufficient).

+## USAGE
+- This is a node express api and you can find all available endpoints in the Routes dir